Stinger - Chapter 1

 “Mind if I crank the heat?”

-Murph laughed.
 “Nice truck.
 I got a guy who can fix it.”

 Gar slowed as a brand-new Ford pickup pulled into a spot near the marina office.